 Where it is found that students are being required to undertake work that is a risk to their health and safety, action must be taken to minimise the risk to the student.
-Action may include withdrawing the student and consulting with the Workplace Health and Safety Program, Department of Industrial Relations.
+Action may include withdrawing the student and consulting with Workplace Health and Safety Queensland .

-Thus, if a work placement is being arranged for students on a construction site, students must have a general induction as required under Queensland's workplace health and safety legislation before that student can do his or her placement.
-As an RTO the school can deliver this course to the relevant students.
+If a work placement is being arranged for students on a construction site, students must have a general induction as required under Part 6.5, Division 1, Section 317 of the Work Health and Safety Regulation 2011 before that student can commence placement.
+An RTO can deliver this course to students.

-30215QLD - Course in General Safety Induction (Construction Industry) is mandatory for employers, self-employed persons and workers doing construction-type work.
+CPCCOHS1001A Work safely in the construction industry is mandatory for employers, self-employed persons and workers doing construction-type work.
 Delivery must be by a registered training organisation and

 an employer needs to see evidence that a worker has had a general induction before work starts, and

-a worker must hold general induction evidence before work on a site commences and must show this to the employer.
+a worker must hold general induction evidence (a General Construction Induction Card ) before work on a site commences and must show this to the employer.

 This page was last reviewed on 12 May 2016 at 03:06PM